 Roma finished third in Serie A in 2015/16 and second the following season - Totti's last at the club.
 He made his last Roma appearance in the 3-2 home win over Genoa, coming on as a substitute for Mohamed Salah, a mercurial winger who was eventually sold to Liverpool, where he became a huge success.

-Eusebio di Francesco and Ranieri enjoyed spells in charge of Roma in the post-Totti era before current manager Paulo Fonseca took over.
-Roma have once again lost their way to some extent.
+Eusebio di Francesco and Ranieri enjoyed spells in charge of Roma in the post-Totti era before Paulo Fonseca took over.
+However, Roma started to lose their way to some extent.
 In recent years, they have had to sell key players to balance the books and they now often struggle to qualify for the UEFA Champions League.

-Despite reaching the semi-finals of the Europa League Paulo Fonseca's contract was not renewed at the end of the 2020/21 season, and former Inter Milan and Real Madrid manager Jose Mourinho replaced him.
+Despite reaching the semi-finals of the Europa League, Fonseca's contract was not renewed at the end of the 2020/21 season and former Inter Milan and Real Madrid manager Jose Mourinho replaced him.